dglynn/deploy-to-aks/README.md

 1. There is an example of how to setup a remote backend store for the state file, if you would like to try that.
 There is some manual steps to carry out in advance first.
 When you open the [backend.tf](aks-cluster/backend.tf) it has all the necessary information.
 1. When the terraform apply has been completed it will output the aks config and public ip of the cluster:
    - Copy the aks config and run it: `az aks get-credentials --subscription your_sub_id_will_be_here --resource-group todo --name todo --overwrite-existing`
+1. To test access to the cluster, you can run `kubectl gets nodes`, this will prompt you to login using the rbac creds presented to you on the cmd line

 ### Deploying the helm apps